AgentD/diy-linux-guide/kernel.md

 In the end, the GPU firmware loads and parses a file called `config.txt` from the SD card, which contains configuration parameters, and `cmdline.txt` which contains the kernel command line.
-After parsing the configuration, it finally loads the kernel, the initrd, the device tree binaries and runs the kernel.
+After parsing the configuration, it finally loads the kernel, the initramfs, the device tree binaries and runs the kernel.

 Depending on the configuration, the GPU firmway may patch the device tree in-memory before running the kernel.